c3di/Visual-Programming-Language/doc/Document.md

 }
 ```

-## **Automatic Image Data Transitions via a Configurable State Machine**
+## **Automatic Image Data Transitions via a Configurable Knowledge Graph**

 Different software libraries and tools (such as TensorFlow, PyTorch, and OpenCV) have their distinct ways of representing and working with images.
 By having a unified image representation, you allow seamless interaction between these tools.
-We've developed a unified, abstract representation for image data, paired with a state machine model.
+We've developed a unified, abstract representation for image data, paired with a Knowledge Graph.
 This system facilitates automatic data type conversion based on predefined transition rules, streamlining the process and eliminating the need for cumbersome manual conversions.

 ![automatic image data transitions](./screenshots/Automatic_Image_Data_Transitions_via_a_Configurable_State_Machine.jpg)